 Miraculously, Petra survived her wounds, and the story of the shooting appeared in the Tombstone Epitaph the following day, April 14, 1888.

 It’s the ghost of George that many a guest and owners have reported seeing in the past inside the house.

-His figure has also been captured on many a photo, he’s also been witnessed looking at guests through the mirrors.
+His figure has also been captured in many photos, and he’s also been seen looking at guests through the mirrors.

-She then felt a hand stroking her backside, but this ceased instantly when a friend of the woman awoke and approached the side of the bed.
+She then felt a hand stroking her backside, but this ceased instantly when a woman’s friend awoke and approached the side of the bed.

-Is this simply the heartbroken George looking for some company after being lonely all these years?
+Is this simply the heartbroken George looking for some company after being lonely?

 Located on West Allen Street, the Tombstone Bordello Bed and Breakfast was built in 1881 and was formerly one of the big bordellos owned by Big Nose Kate.

 It has since undergone a superb restoration bringing it back to its former old-fashioned glory.

 This former Victorian bordello is reportedly home to a lot of paranormal activity, with guests and staff having experiences in many of the rooms.

 The most common spirit haunting its rooms is that of a miner who died while in a scuffle outside the building.